dramamine/leftovers-again/README.md

 + damage done by that weight-based move that Onix has is not calculated
 - don't think that Explosion is such a great move
 - don't think that Water Spout sux
+- don't break on HP-based moves
-- process fields
++ process fields
-- process weather
++ process weather
 - see if "Happiness: 200" is parsed by team declarer
 - 'Seismic Toss' calculates incorrectly
 - Kyurem vs Kyurem-White (causes a crash)